astramieri/power-bi-data-analyst/docs/module_2/power_bi.md

 1. connect to data with Power BI Desktop
 2. transform and model data with Power BI Desktop
 3. create visualizations and reports with Power BI Desktop
-4. publish report to Power BI service
+4. publish report to Power BI Service
-5. distribute and manage reports in the Power BI service
+5. distribute and manage reports in the Power BI Service